RomaneGreen/mastermind_game/README.md

-# mastermind_game
+# Mastermind_game

-Mastermind the game, built with ruby
+Mastermind the game in ruby,with AI

+## How to play

+1. download/clone project
+2. Cd into folder
+3. Enter $ ruby mastermind.rb in terminal